About prostate cancer

 If you are diagnosed with advanced prostate cancer you may be offered treatment options which help to keep your prostate cancer under control for many months and often years.

-If you would like further information please see our section on Treatments For Advanced Prostate Cancer (Metastatic), or you can read more in our booklet Understanding locally advanced and advanced prostate cancer.
+If you would like further information please see our section on Treatments For Advanced Prostate Cancer (Metastatic), or you can read more in our booklet Understanding advanced (metastatic) prostate cancer.

-You can contact the Cancer Nurseline on 1800 200 700 to speak with a specialist cancer nurse if you have any questions or concerns, or if you would like to request a copy of either Understanding Early Prostate Cancer or Understanding locally advanced and advanced prostate cancer to be posted to you.
+You can contact the Cancer Nurseline on 1800 200 700 to speak with a specialist cancer nurse if you have any questions or concerns, or if you would like to request a copy of either Understanding Prostate Cancer to be posted to you.

 How common is prostate cancer in Ireland?